ais-one/cookbook/README.md

   find: {
     let records = []
-    let totalRecords = 0 // used for pagination, total records searched from query before paging is applied const { pagination, user, filterData, parentId, doPage } = payload // page, sort column and sort order is in pagination, refer to Vuetify docs for list of properties in the pagination object
+    let totalRecords = 0 // used for pagination, total records searched from query before paging is applied const { pagination, user, filters, parentId, doPage } = payload // page, sort column and sort order is in pagination, refer to Vuetify docs for list of properties in the pagination object
     // DO NOT MUTATE pagination
     ...
     return { records, pagination, totalRecords }